Hela Rufeisen Schüpper

-Schüpper now began her career as a courier in late July between Warsaw and Cracow and between Cracow and other branches of the movement.
-Dyeing her hair a lighter shade, she set out on the dangerous journey out of the ghetto, continuing by train to Cracow and into the Cracow ghetto—all without any identity papers.
+Schüpper now began her career as a courier in late July between Warsaw and Krakow and between Krakow and other branches of the movement.
+Dyeing her hair a lighter shade, she set out on the dangerous journey out of the ghetto, continuing by train to Krakow and into the Krakow ghetto—all without any identity papers.
 The Germans were not her only source of potential danger; she also had to beware of szmalcowniki, Polish blackmailers who extorted money from Jews who were passing as Aryans, threatening to hand them over to the Gestapo if they did not pay.
-Though the journey to Cracow was filled with “adventures,” she finally presented herself to Dolek Liebeskind and Shimshon Draenger, the leadership of Akiva.
-From them she learned of the underground established in Cracow and its connection with the Polish Workers’ Party Polska Partia Robotnicza (PPR), which was actually a Communist underground and which had undertaken to help them reach the forest.
+Though the journey to Krakow was filled with “adventures,” she finally presented herself to Dolek Liebeskind and Shimshon Draenger, the leadership of Akiva.
+From them she learned of the underground established in Krakow and its connection with the Polish Workers’ Party (Polska Partia Robotnicza, PPR), which was actually a Communist underground and which had undertaken to help them reach the forest.
 They had no weapons, but were promised that they would receive them from Warsaw.

-The task of bringing the weapons from Warsaw fell to Schüpper, who reported to her comrades in Warsaw about developments in Cracow and the leadership’s decision that whoever had an Aryan appearance and could reach Cracow must do so and go to the forests to fight, while whoever could not leave the ghetto because of their Jewish appearance should join the fighting underground in Warsaw.
+The task of bringing the weapons from Warsaw fell to Schüpper, who reported to her comrades in Warsaw about developments in Krakow and the leadership’s decision that whoever had an Aryan appearance and could reach Krakow must do so and go to the forests to fight, while whoever could not leave the ghetto because of their Jewish appearance should join the fighting underground in Warsaw.

-Schüpper again returned to Warsaw where she met with a member of the PPR and returned safely to Cracow two days later with the weapons hidden under her dress and the explosives hidden in her bag.
-In her Diary Gusta Draenger described the excitement Schüpper’s return aroused, since some people knew what she was bringing:
+Schüpper again returned to Warsaw where she met with a member of the PPR and returned safely to Krakow two days later with the weapons hidden under her dress and the explosives hidden in her bag.
+In her diary Gusta Draenger described the excitement Schüpper’s return aroused, since some people knew what she was bringing: